Skip to main content

 4. Understand your website data

 The digital tools at our fingertips have made it easier to gain business insights, yet most businesses are not using their data in any meaningful way.
-Often one of the most neglected aspects when mortgage brokers create a website is the data and analytics.
+One of the most neglected aspects when brokers create a website is understanding what can be learned from the data collected through user behaviour.

 Use analytics for tracking website behaviour

-Behavioural events can help you track conversion rate
+Custom events and dimensions can help you improve conversion rates.

-When you start looking into the specifics of which website design agency you want to engage with to make your mortgage broker website, you will quickly find that there are a wide range of studios, platforms, and content management systems on the market – some are even free.
+When you start looking into which website design agency to engage for your mortgage broker website, you will quickly find there is a wide range of studios, platforms and content management systems on the market – some are even free.

-Most of us operate in a highly competitive market where the options for alternative products or services are abundant.
-In order to differentiate your business, clients are looking for what makes you special.
+Mortgage brokers operate in a highly competitive market where the options for alternative products or services are abundant.
+In order to differentiate your brokerage, clients are looking for what makes you special.
 Research has shown that for industries such as mortgage broking, locality matters more-so than other services, but bear in mind, locality by itself is not enough to win you deals.

 7. Make your mortgage broker website easy to navigate